telefrek/granada/packages/http/README.md

    as a series of interfaces, types and enumerations that are required to use this library.

-2. A reference implementation of the protocol that is entirely based on available NodeJS tooling with no additional resources required.
+   1. A reference implementation of the protocol that is entirely based on available NodeJS tooling with no additional resources required.

+   2. The protocol attempts to remove all influences of NodeJS specific components where possible outside of the reference implementation to allow greater adoption.

+   3. Pipelines are supported through events provided by the underlying client and server reference implementations.

+2. The concept of "pipelines" which are streams of operations that decorate, manipulate and enforce custom rules around request/response objects that are independent of the low level protocol.

+   1. Modelling this as a series of streams takes advantage of the event loop driven architecture with independent stages, backpressuring mechanisms while hiding the underlying complexity from the producer/consumer at either end.

 The goal of this library is to expose a large number of concepts for underlying HTTP scenarios through a series of layers that build on top of one another with